 Water damage is the most common cause of property damage by far, with a single incident having the potential to displace tenants and cause thousands or even millions in damages.
-Smart home technology can stop water damage before it happens with sensors that shut off valves when leaks are detected, or even can shut off the entire water supply if necessary and then notify you of the issue.
+Smart home technology can stop water damage before it happens with sensors that shut off valves when leaks are detected or even can shut off the entire water supply if necessary and then notify you of the issue.
 Devices such as Sentinel Leak Defense System and sensors from Eddy Technologies offer these protective smart technologies.

-Keeping residents happy is of utmost importance, however, it can be a difficult thing to pull off.
+Keeping residents happy is of utmost importance.
+However, it can be a difficult thing to pull off.
 Dealing with tenant complaints is a daily task, and smart home technology can help allay those issues.

 One of the more frequent tenant complaints is about the temperature of their unit.
 With smart thermostats, tenants can have personal control over the AC and heat in their units, considerably reducing this type of complaint.
-Tenants will also be better-protected overall - water sensors and security systems can help keep them safer.
+Tenants will also be better protected overall - water sensors and security systems can help keep them safer.

 Smart buildings can end up having an increased valuation when compared to non-smart buildings, making it an investment decision as well.
 High-tech smart technology with superior functions can help you leverage your MDU, giving you a leg up on attracting prospective renters.

-Tenants will receive better living experiences and customer service because issues can be resolved quickly with simple changes made to devices.
-As the demand for smart tech in MDUs grows, residents will look for a building that pulls out all the stops in giving them the best living experience possible.
+Tenants will receive better living experiences and customer service because issues can be resolved quickly with simple device changes.
+As the demand for smart tech in MDUs grows, residents will look for a building that pulls out all the stops to give them the best living experience possible.